KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.KeyboardState.md

 ### AnyNumpadNumberKeysDown()

-Returns a value indicating whether or not any of the numpad number keys
+Returns a value indicating whether any of the numpad number keys
 are in the down position.

 ```csharp